cheptsov/kotlin-nosql/README.md

 #### Type-safety

-Once you've defined a schema you can access documents or its part via statically-typed queries, getting type-safe results:
+Once you've defined a schema you can access documents via statically-typed queries getting type-safe results:

 ```kotlin
 for (product in Products filter { Pricing.Savings ge 1000 }) {